 Course Accreditation & CRDI Open Badge

-The course content will be examined thereafter by online MCQ.
+The course content will be examined on Monday 9 December @5pm by online MCQ.
 Taking the course online examination is not mandatory and only optional.

 - Students not registered with TCD may be eligible for award of ECTS through TCD.
 Please check with your own college graduate office regarding your eligibility for ECTS.